Rayista/TaoshiTransportationMap/README.md

 # TaoshiTransportationMap
-Transportation Maps including buses or metros made by Daxiang from Taoshi Group
+Transportation Maps including buses or metros mainly made by Daxiang from Taoshi Group